North Lowestoft Family Hubs

 What arrangements are in place to ensure that North Lowestoft Family Hubs are accessible for children and families with special educational needs and/or disability?

-Within the centres we have accessible toilets with baby change facilities which include emergency alarms.
+Within the Hubs we have accessible toilets with baby change facilities which include emergency alarms.
 All the rooms have non slip flooring.

 What training or experience do the staff supporting children and young people with SEND have?

-Both The Ark and Village Rise Health and Family Hubs are an inclusive setting with staff experienced and trained in early years care and education.
+Both The Ark and Village Rise are an inclusive setting with staff experienced and trained in early years care and education.

 Staff Training undertaken includes: